LucasZapico/utils/README.md

-# macos-env-starter-script
+# Utils

+Repo previously known as "macos-env-starter-script"

 ## About

-A starter script that "all in one" installs and configure common programs such as Brew, Vscode, python, Node, etc. The goal of this script is to automate the enviroment setup when spinning up work enviroment on fresh macos install.
+A starter script that "all in one" installs and configures common programs such as Brew, Vscode, python, Node, etc. The goal of this script is to automate the environment setup when spinning up work environment on fresh macos install.

 ## Stack